getodk/docs/src/collect-forms.rst

 .. _in-app-get-blank-forms:

-Loading Forms from a server
+Loading forms from a server
 -----------------------------

 If you have connected ODK Collect to a :doc:`server <collect-connect>` or :doc:`Google Drive Account <collect-connect-google>`: